 Kung gusto nyo na magkonsulta tungkol sa pagbili ng lupa, at kailangan na mga dokumento nito, register at my website at www.e-lawyersonline.com.

-Jadi Akuti, is an Estate Agent and a virtual assistant working at home specializing online marketing to real estate properties in Baguio, Cebu and Metro Manila with the help of her team.
+Jadi Akuti, is freelance real estate virtual admin assistant working remotely under Licensed Real estate professionals to market real estate properties in Baguio, Cebu and Metro Manila.
 She believed that distance is a not a barrier if you are working with a very great team.
 She works at home and coordinates with her colleagues who are far from her.